Conner2455/my-first-repo/README.md

 # My First Repository
-This is my first repo. learning git
+This is my first repo. learning git!!!